 Letchworth State Park (Greater Niagara)

 Surrounded by the magnificence of Letchworth State Park, Glen Iris Inn overlooks Middle Falls on the Genesee River, providing a view that is sweeping, romantic, and inspiring.
-During the summer, the inn offers bagged lunches for the public that come with bottled water, a sandwich or wrap, chips, and a dessert.
+During the summer, the inn offers bagged lunches for the public that come with a sandwich or wrap, an apple and a bottle of spring water.

 Orange County Arboretum (Hudson Valley)